-Students are admitted to St. Elizabeth Ann Seton Catholic School on a first come, first served basis, with special consideration given to the children of active, contributing parishioners of St. John the Baptist Catholic Church with children enrolled in the school.
+Students are admitted to St. Elizabeth Ann Seton Catholic School on a first come, first served basis.
+Special consideration is given to the children of active, contributing parishioners of St. John the Baptist Catholic Church with children enrolled in the school.

 For admission to prekindergarten, students must turn 4 years of age by September 1.
 Students entering kindergarten must turn 5 years of age by September 1.
 All first grade applicants must turn 6 years of age by September 1.